Turtle

 This piece really was a dedication to the brilliance and work ethic of Black women.
 And I’m so happy the original lives with my big brother, Justin Lufair, someone who uplifts and respects that brilliance.
 Justin uses his position to be a servant and elevator of Black women around him.
 He understands that economic empowerment for one black woman is known to provide for at least 20 others in the community.
 Black women work hard to provide enough honey for the entire village.
 I designed this piece to ensure those same Black women get their flowers, and have their honey returned to them three fold.

-Medium: paper, water color, acrylic, copic marker
+paper, water color, acrylic, copic marker

 An exoplanet is a planet outside the solar system.
 It can be seen by humans but cannot be reached.
 The Black Wall Street Exoplanet was born out of the idea that Black economic belts should be free to thrive and generate generational wealth for black people.